How to Cook Bacon in the Oven

 Obviously I love to enjoy bacon alongside my favorite breakfast foods (like the sourdough toast and eggs pictured below).
 But this method is also the perfect way to cook bacon when you need it for a recipe.
 You can bake it and crumble or cut it into bite sized pieces.

 This post may contain affiliate links.
 Please read my disclaimer.

 - Line the baking sheet with parchment paper and then line the bacon on the parchment paper

 - Set the timer for 15 minutes and check to see if it is cooked to your preference.
 Can take up to 20-22 minutes for crispier bacon Baking time will vary on the cut of the bacon and your preferences.
-I find that 17 minutes is the sweet spot for thick cut bacon that is both crispy and still a little chewy
+I find that 17 minutes is the sweet spot for thicker cut bacon that is both crispy and still a little chewy

 - Place the cooked bacon on a plate lined with paper towels to absorb and excess grease, then enjoy!Strain the bacon grease through a coffee filter and save in a glass jar with a lid in the fridge

 I use foil in the cookie sheet.
 If you don’t want the bacon grease for later use (or even if you do), let it solidify on foil then roll it up and pitch the foil and grease in garbage.
 Very little clean up!